Selected Correspondence Peter

 Other than spiritual and religious morality the ‘best’ that Humanity has come up with in order attempt to bring some semblance of ‘civilized’ behaviour to the planet is the ethical concept of Human Rights.
 Human Rights do naught but enshrine the differences and separateness in noble moral and ethical codes that are not only unliveable but actively perpetuate the continuation of division, conflict and war – an endless fight for one’s Rights, and the endless despair at having them ‘denied’ by others who are fighting for their Rights.
 One man’s God is but another man’s Devil.
 What is right for one is wrong for another.
 Justice for one means that someone else has to have revenge wrought upon him or her.
 Retaining one’s ‘heritage’ means retaining the prejudices, superstitions, ‘hurts’ and angers of one’s parents and tribe.
 The concept of Human Rights is a well-meaning, but futile, attempt to force human beings to try and stop the instinctual urge to kill each other.
 ‘Twill never bring peace and harmony.

-Well, we pursue our philosophical differences over the copper wires again, hey.
+PETER: Well, we pursue our philosophical differences over the copper wires again, hey.
 To keep things on track I’ll respond to the 5 points where we seem to differ.

 1. To actually become, as a human being, as pure, innocent and delightful as the rest of the universe.

-I can only wholeheartedly agree with you.
+IRENE: I can only wholeheartedly agree with you.
 You seem to be more in disaccord with Richard as he maintains that you cannot achieve this as a human being.
 He says that he is no longer a human being.
+I can talk about being a human being at ease, at peace with myself and other people, without malice nor emotional grudges or reactions towards any person.

-Point taken.
+PETER: Point taken.
 I was using the word human being as in ‘fellow human being’.
 Richard is most definitely not a ‘normal’ human being in terms of having malice and sorrow and the elimination of these animal instincts involved an apparent physical mutation.
 I’m at a bit of a loss at your second point, as you have previously stated that you have feelings, emotional reactions and deep grudges and have lauded your capacity both to feel sorrow and to share in suffering with others.

-Well-executed lyrics learnt by rote were performed smugly by the 3 chief-disciples in turn, not only boring like hell because of the predictable repetitiveness but alienating in no uncertain terms the other 3 people present, including the hostess ... whom you all failed to acknowledge even politely, but simply used as your servant only and a pair of ears...
+IRENE: Well-executed lyrics learnt by rote were performed smugly by the 3 chief-disciples in turn, not only boring like hell because of the predictable repetitiveness but alienating in no uncertain terms the other 3 people present, including the hostess ... whom you all failed to acknowledge even politely, but simply used as your servant only and a pair of ears...
 I couldn’t help but noticing the austere and churchlike atmosphere you four people were intent on creating ... <snip>

-This way of zealously‘winning souls’ for the greater glory of the man who originated the sect or religion or way of life, is so typical and predictable for all new sects, and something so obvious to everybody else.
-The new disciples themselves are usually unaware of their fanaticism, yet instantly rail against it when recognising it in disciples of other masters ... and as you well know Peter, that is exactly the sure-fire way to war, that you and I would like so much to replace with peace amongst people ... if I take your words sincerely?
+This way of zealously‘ winning souls’ for the greater glory of the man who originated the sect or religion or way of life, is so typical and predictable for all new sects, and something so obvious to everybody else.
+The new disciples themselves are usually unaware of their fanaticism, yet instantly rail against it when recognising it in disciples of other masters... and as you well know Peter, that is exactly the sure-fire way to war, that you and I would like so much to replace with peace amongst people ... if I take your words sincerely?

-I was confused by your last letter to me as it didn’t gel with last time we hung out together.
+PETER: I was confused by your last letter to me as it didn’t gel with last time we hung out together.
 What is it that seems to offend you about people claiming to be happy and harmless and then trying to seduce other people into maybe trying it?
 As one of those people trying to do it I can tell you it is a strange business (albeit a part time one – maybe a couple of hours a day, whichever day), because all you get is objections.
 The fun bit for me is to try and tickle my way around their defences and see that being alive is not such a bad thing after all, to meet the happy and innocent person.
 And maybe get them to consider even to enjoy being here, and then maybe to be happy, and maybe become concerned as to not cause ‘ripples’ for others.

 Given that it does mean dropping both learned and instinctual behaviour and self, I have come to understand that the very nature of what I am saying is confrontational and anathema to the ‘self’.
 I have also discovered that my happiness does not depend at all on others, it’s just a bonus to see a bit more happiness and common sense in the world and a bit more peace and harmony.